 A bridge is made up of two crowns for the teeth on either side of the gap - these two anchoring teeth are called abutment teeth - and a false tooth/teeth in between.
 These false teeth are called pontics and can be made from gold, alloys, porcelain, or a combination of these materials.
 Dental bridges are supported by natural teeth or implants.

-Traditional bridges involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic in between.
 Traditional bridges are the most common type of bridge and are made of either porcelain fused to metal or ceramics.
+They involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic in between.

 Cantilever bridges are used when there are adjacent teeth on only one side of the missing tooth or teeth.

-Maryland bonded bridges (also called a resin-bonded bridge or a Maryland bridge) are made of plastic teeth and gums supported by a metal framework.
+Maryland Bonded Bridges (also called a Resin-Bonded Bridge) are made of plastic teeth and gums supported by a metal framework.
 Metal wings on each side of the bridge are bonded to your existing teeth.